 In order to graduate from Sofia University with the Master of Business Administration a student must:

-- 1) Successfully complete all core, concentration, and elective requirements - 2) Successfully Complete the WIL Internship Course - 3) Successfully complete a minimum of 48 units - 4) Pay all tuition and fees
+- 1. Successfully complete all course requirements - 2.
+Successfully Complete the WIL Internship Course - 3.
+Successfully complete a minimum of 36 units - 4.
+Pay all tuition and fees